NIMHD appoints Dr. Monica Webb Hooper, a leader in minority health and cancer health disparities research, as Deputy Director

 This year, NIMHD is celebrating its 10th anniversary as an institute (and 30 years since inception); do you have a special memory or thoughts tied to the Institute or its predecessors?

-I remember, as a graduate student, I was invited to a workshop for underrepresented minority students.
+I remember, as a graduate student, I was invited to a workshop for trainees in the biomedical sciences.
 Being a part of the group was a turning point.
 I was one of the younger students there, and I was moved and inspired by what I learned about the commitment to the fields of minority health and health disparities.
 I had the pleasure of meeting NIMHD’s first director Dr. John Ruffin, and as a graduate student, the experience at the workshop was an inspirational moment for me.
-I was with other underrepresented scientists, and it showed me what was possible for me and for the community.
+I was with other scientists in training, and it showed me what was possible for me and for the community.